swagindustries/doctrine-domain-events/docs/domain_event_dispatcher.md

 > Using PostPersistRule means that the flush of doctrine will (re)dispatch some events.
 If this is a great way to add features during your workflow...
 > This also means that using a Doctrine **flush** in a domain rule (even a different one) is something tricky.
 >
-> However this package will not fail of end in infinite loop, it's 100% supported, but events order may be surprising.
+> However this package will not fail or end in infinite loop, it's 100% supported, but events order may be surprising.
 >
 > ⚠️⚠️⚠️⚠️⚠️⚠️⚠️